TolikPylypchuk/Matchmaker/README.md

 I didn't perform any benchmarks, but I can guess that pattern matching here is much, _much_ slower than the traditional `switch` statements.
-This is because the matchers use dynamic values internally.
+This is because the matches use dynamic values internally.

-The matchers contain a list of pairs of patterns and functions to execute.
+The matches contain a list of pairs of patterns and functions to execute.
-This list has dynamic items in it because the matcher knows nothing about transformations of the patterns.
-If it did, then the information about each type of the pattern transformation would be required, and that would render the matcher either unusable, because of the many types which will have to be specified, or impossible, because there would always be a finite amount of matcher types (each with information about one more match result type than the previous).
+This list has dynamic items in it because the match expression knows nothing about transformations of the patterns.
+If it did, then the information about each type of the pattern transformation would be required, and that would render the match either unusable, because of the many types which will have to be specified, or impossible, because there would always be a finite amount of match types (each with information about one more match result type than the previous).

 The type safety is not compromised this way, because the match result type is